 Though the jacket has many traditionally English details, these details were also popular in America in the 1970s.
 Adam isn’t trying to look British, but he is trying to look stylish.
 He is in a position of power over the other henchmen based in Louisiana, and he uses his well-tailored style to demonstrate his power.

 Under the jacket, Adam wears a navy long-sleeve roll-neck jumper to match the navy in the jacket.
 Considering the weather in Louisiana, he must be hot in the roll neck, but he sure looks stylish.
 To mitigate the heat and humidity, the roll neck is very lightweight.
 It is light enough to comfortably tuck into his trousers, so it wears more like a shirt than a jumper.
 The jumper has a texture reminiscent of seersucker with a puckered, ribbed look.
 Though I have never seen a seersucker turtleneck and I cannot find any history of such a garment online, it doesn’t mean it wasn’t done in the 1970s.
 It would have had to be some sort of knitted variant to work as a roll neck.
 It could also be some other kind of knit with a puckered look.

-With the combination of a boldly checked jacket and a roll neck, it recalls Sean Connery’s brown jacket and orange roll neck from the previous film Diamonds Are Forever.
-The more muted colours of this outfit, however, would have been better suited to Connery than the warm palate he wore.
+With the combination of a boldly checked jacket and a roll neck, it recalls Sean Connery’s brown jacket and tan roll neck from the previous film Diamonds Are Forever.
+The cool colours of this outfit, however, would have been better suited to Connery than the warm palate he wore.